Cillian Murphy: 2006–2012: Further theatre and film roles

+2013–present: Peaky Blinders and Oppenheimer

-Since 2013, Murphy has starred as Thomas Shelby in the BBC television series Peaky Blinders, a series about a criminal gang in Birmingham during the post-World War I period.
+Beginning in 2013, Murphy starred as Thomas Shelby in the BBC television series Peaky Blinders, a series about a criminal gang in Birmingham during the post-World War I period.
 Jason Statham was initially picked for the role by director Steven Knight, who met both actors to talk about the role.
-Knight later said, "Cillian, when you meet him, isn't Tommy, obviously, but I was stupid enough not to understand that."
-He picked Murphy after receiving a text message from Murphy that read, "Remember, I'm an actor."
+Knight later said, "Cillian, when you meet him, isn't Tommy, obviously, but I was stupid enough not to understand that".
+He picked Murphy after receiving a text message from Murphy that read, "Remember, I'm an actor".
 Murphy told The Independent, "[The scripts] were so compelling and confident, and the character was so rich and complex, layered and contradictory.
 I was like, 'I have to do this.'"
 Peaky Blinders was praised and received high ratings.
 A second series began broadcasting on the BBC in October 2014.
-On August 25, the first episode of season 5 was broadcast on BBC One.
-In an interview with Digital Spy, director Anthony Byrne said, "if we did start shooting in January (2021), we wouldn't finish until May or June and then it's another 6 months of editing."
-This would place the release date for the final season of Peaky Blinders at either the end of 2021 or the beginning of 2022.
+On 25 August 2019, the first episode of season 5 was broadcast on BBC One.
+In an interview with Digital Spy, director Anthony Byrne said, "if we did start shooting in January (2021), we wouldn't finish until May or June and then it's another 6 months of editing".
+Series six premiered on 27 February 2022.

 In 2013, Murphy made his directorial debut with a music video for the band Money's single Hold Me Forever.
 The video features dancers from the English National Ballet and was filmed at The Old Vic Theatre in London.
 In 2014, Murphy starred in the drama Aloft, and Wally Pfister's Transcendence.
 Both of these garnered mostly unfavourable critic reviews according to the aggregator Rotten Tomatoes."Transcendence (2014)" That same year, Murphy reunited with Enda Walsh in the play Ballyturk.
 He starred in Ron Howard's 2015 film In the Heart of the Sea.
 In 2015, he contributed spoken vocals to the tracks "8:58" and "The Clock" from Paul Hartnoll's album 8:58.
 The two previously met while Hartnoll was scoring the second season of Peaky Blinders.
 In 2016, Murphy starred in Ben Wheatley's Free Fire, and portrayed Czechoslovak World War II army soldier Jozef Gabčík, who was involved in Operation Anthropoid, the assassination of Reinhard Heydrich in Anthropoid.
 Rupert Hawksley of The Telegraph believed Cillian's performance in Anthropoid, but opined that he is "not asked to do an awful lot, other than smoke and look perplexed".